CREESTL/Amaze/README.md

 Each user might have multiple vestings assigned to him.
 When claiming, he will recieve vested tokens from _all_ of these vestings at once.
 Waiting for a longer period than the number of `claimablePeriods` will not increase user's vested amount.
 For example, if there are only 5 periods (5 months) and the user waits for a year and claims tokens afterwards, he will only recieve the amount for 5 months.

+#### Farming

+Stake your Amaze tokens and receive rewards

+**Admin side:**

+To distribute rewards to stakers, the admin first needs to transfer some tokens to the staking and then call `notifyRewardAmount(amount)`, where `amount` is the token amount.
+By default it is done in the deploy script, where we send 45_000_000 tokens.
+But if you want to add more rewards you should follow the steps above.
+Admin can also change the daily reward rate, it can't be greater than 1e18 which is `100% (1e17 - 10%, 1e16 - 1% etc)`.
+Default value is `0.003%` or `0.003 * 1e18`.

+**User side:**

+Users should follow the steps below to lock their tokens and receive rewards

+- approve farming address to transfer their Amaze tokens
+- call `lock` function with the specified amount of amaze tokens
+- after that tokens are locked for a min locked period - 30 days, the user can't unlock them until this period
+- each subsequent lock will prolong the lock period for 30 days
+- if 30 days or more have passed user can unlock his tokens
+- to receive a reward he must unlock all his tokens
+- then he needs to call the `claim` function
+- this will start a new 365 days timer
+- after 365 days the user can finally claim his reward

+Rewards are calculated with the following formula

+`R = P * (1 - (1 - r)^t) * U / T`

+- P - total reward left in  the staking contract
+- r - daily reward rate
+- t - amount of days
+- U - tokens staked by the user
+- T - total amount staked by multiple users

+Consider this example:

+Let's say we have 1000 tokens that we want to distribute to our stakers and a 10% daile rate.
+On the first day Alice stakes 50 tokens.
+By the end of the first day she'll receive `1000 * (1 - (1 - 0.1)) * 50 / 50` = 100 tokens.
+At the start of the second day Bob also stakes 50 tokens.
+Therefore Alice's reward at the end of the second day is `900 * (1 - (1 - 0.1)) * 50 / 100` = 45 tokens.
+Notice that we use `900` instead of `1000` because we distributed 100 tokens in the first day.

 #### All Contracts

 All contracts are [Pausable](https://docs.openzeppelin.com/contracts/4.x/api/security#Pausable) and [Ownable](https://docs.openzeppelin.com/contracts/4.x/api/access#Ownable).